Reading Groups

 As one initiative in this context, ABS is organizing several online reading groups.
 The purpose of a reading group is to encourage individuals connected to a given professional or academic discourse to engage thoughtfully and rigorously with important texts in a consultative environment that aims to increase their capacity to contribute to that discourse.
 It does so by meeting regularly over the course of a number of weeks to review selected readings and discuss their implications for understanding the discourse and the assumptions that underlie it.
 With the assistance of facilitators, the group strives to analyze the text(s) in light of the writings of the Faith, the experience of the community, and the conceptual framework that organizes the Bahá’í community’s efforts to transform society.
 Participation entails a commitment to reading the material and contributing to the consultation during the sessions.

 Reading groups are offered throughout the year.
+The next wave will take place in the winter, and will be announced in early January.
 To keep informed of this and other ABS initiatives, join our electronic mailing list (by writing to [email protected]) or follow us on Facebook or Instagram.
 If you are interested, you can view our list of past reading groups.

 Abiogenesis: Concepts of Divine Creation in Light of Current Scientific Understanding of the Origin of Life